HTC - Code Of Conduct

 - When representing the club players will behave in a manner that will not in any way harm the reputation of themselves or HTC.

-- Players will treat and respect all equipment, officials, opposition and associated people and in a way that they themselves would be expected to be treated.
+- Players will treat all equipment, officials, opposition and associated people respectfully and in a way that they themselves would expect to be treated.

 - Players should focus on every task to the highest level.